apache/gravitino/README.md

 ## Introduction

 Gravitino is a high-performance, geo-distributed, and federated metadata lake.
-It manages the metadata directly in different sources, different types, and different regions.
-Also provides users a unified access to the metadata for both data and AI assets.
+It manages the metadata directly in different sources, types, and regions.
+It also provides users unified access to the metadata for both data and AI assets.

 ![Gravitino Architecture](docs/assets/gravitino-architecture.png)